 Upon entering the cafe, we quickly learned that The Coffee has indirect roots to Japan since the cafe’s owner is a Brazilian with Japanese ancestry.
 We also learned that The Coffee has serious coffee chops with cafes in Brazil, Columbia, France, Spain and now Portugal.

-That coffee break was a zen surprise since we literally bumped into the cafe while walking in Lisbon’s Cais Sodre neighborhood.
-Since The Coffee is opening a cafe just two blocks from our apartment, we anticipate many more zen coffee moments in our future.
+That coffee break was a zen surprise since we literally bumped into the cafe while walking in Lisbon’s Cais de Sodré neighborhood.
+Since The Coffee subsequently opened a cafe just two blocks from our Baixa apartment, we anticipate many more zen coffee moments in our future.

-Proving that the Lisbon coffee scene is constantly changing, popular Cafe de Finca changed ownership in 2019 and is now called Selva.
-Despite these changes, co-owner Marek Bronstring has assured us that Selva’s trio of new owners is committed to serving quality specialty coffee at the cosy two-story Alcântara cafe.
+Proving that the Lisbon coffee scene is constantly changing, popular Cafe de Finca changed ownership in 2019 the new owners changed the cafe’s name to Selva.
+Despite these changes, Selva’s trio of owners is committed to serving quality specialty coffee at the cosy two-story Alcântara cafe.

 Although the new owners have replaced the previous Barcelona roaster with beans locally roasted at Olisipo Coffee Roasters (see above), baristas continue to craft flat whites and cappuccinos as well as prepare pour overs using AeroPess, Chemex and V60 devices.
 In terms of food, the menu features fresh, healthy options like smoothie bowls and toasties.